Last updated on October 5th, 2022

 It IS still LEGAL to bring your electronic cigarettes on-board!
 You just can't use it.

 TAKING E-LIQUIDS AND FILLED TANKS ON AN AIRPLANE

 Some people have been stopped by security trying to bring their e-cigarette liquid on-board.
 This also includes CBD e-juices.
 They must have either forgotten the 3oz bottle rule or their zip-lock bag was jumbo rather than quart sized.
 In any case, you can now pack your liquids in stowed baggage as they don't have to be carried on.
 Just follow these rules:

 - If you are transporting e-liquids in their original bottle, make sure they are only half filled.
 This allows for expansion of the liquid during take-off.

 - If you are transporting e-liquids within your tank or vape pod, separate the tank/pod from the battery, wrap it in a paper towel to protect it from leaking or breaking.
-If the tank does leak, the e-liquid will be absorbed.
+If the tank or pod does leak, the e-liquid will be absorbed.

 REGARDING ECIG BATTERIES ON AN AIRPLANE

 - Recent TSA guidelines say, DO NOT to put your ecig batteries in your “checked-in” suitcase.
 Carry them in your carry-on luggage!
 The TSA claims that cheaply made e-cigarette batteries pose a fire risk if overheated….and baggage holds can get hot.